 Hydrosols can also help the skin get back a normal pH by being more acidic, where shaving soaps and creams may be more alkaline.
 The traditional hydrosols most associated with shaving are rose and lavender.
 Rose distillates are known to be mildly antibacterial, while lavender distillates are mildly antiseptic.

 By the way, its a good idea to keep hydrosols refrigerated, like milk.
 They’ll last longer, and they can feel nice in the heat of the summer.

-Over the past few years there have been many additions to the list of ingredients that may be found in the best aftershave for men (particularly balms).
+Over the past few years there have been many additions to the list of ingredients that may be found in the best aftershave for men (particularly balms) to relieve discomfort.
 Ingredients to look for: aloe vera, chamomile, tea tree oil, calendula, witch hazel, lavender, jojoba oil, rose oil distillate, and various vitamins, Shea butter, fractionated coconut oil, glycerin, squaline, allatoin, panthenol, pea extract, green tea, sodium lactate, panthenol, hyaluronic acid, oat protein.

 (Click For Full Size Image)

 Some readers may disagree with grapefruit seed extract being on the “avoid” list, but hear me out.
 While grapefruit seed extract does have some general health benefit, they are minimal in an aftershave’s topical skin application.
 Grapefruit seed extract is also often produced using chemical preservatives like Methylparaben and Triclosan.